Again, The Snake Bridegroom: Slovenia

 Author Adolf Hauffen collected a German language tale from Gottschee.
 In this tale, a rich couple pray for a son, even if it is a little animal.
 They pray to have a little puppy, a little kitten, and a little snake.
 Their first two pleas were unanswered, but they eventually have their son, a little snake.
 When the snake is old enough, he asks for the most beautiful maiden in town as his bride.
 The girl is chosen, and tries to avoid the marriage to the snake, by climbing a ladder full of blades.
 The pain is too much for her, so he relents and marries the snake.
 On the wedding night, the girl cries for her fate, but the snake husband comforts her, by telling her that she can redeem him.
 He takes off the snakeskin and becomes a handsome man.
 He insists that the snake disguise is for their own sake.
-Eventually, the girl becomes increasingly irritated by the prolongued use of the snakeskin, and decides to burn it.
+Eventually, the girl becomes increasingly irritated by the prolonged use of the snakeskin, and decides to burn it.
 The snake husband disappears, and she - heavily pregnant - goes after him in a long quest.
 After seven years, the girl meets a "white woman" on the way, who tells her that her (now human) snake husband in living with a sorceress, and gives her three "Spielzeuge".
 The girl uses the three Spielzeuge to bribe the sorceress for three nights with her husband, only managing to talk to her husband on the third night.
 She then gives birth to their child.